jaebum44/RC/README.md

 remove_unobtainable_rectangles(trainer, images_train, face_boxes_train);
 ```

 **Note:**  To add more image metadata to your XML datasets, use this statement like this below.
 It will add the image metadata from <arg1> into <arg2>.
 If any of the image tags are in both files then the ones in <arg2> are deleted and replaced with the image tags from <arg1>.
 The results are saved into merged.xml and neither <arg1> or <arg2> files are modified.
+Use -h option for more details.

 ```
 ./imglab --add <arg1> <arg2>